British Rail Class 710: Background and specifications

-In 2012, Transport for London announced its intention to procure a fleet of new, longer DMUs, as the units then in service were unable to handle the passenger demand, causing overcrowding throughout the day.
+In 2012, Transport for London (TfL) announced its intention to procure a fleet of new, longer DMUs, as the units then in service were unable to handle the passenger demand, causing overcrowding throughout the day.
 TfL issued a tender for manufacturers to supply eight three- or four-car trains.
 However, this proposal was subsequently shelved when the Government announced in June 2013 that the Gospel Oak to Barking line would be electrified, with proposals instead to purchase a fleet of new EMUs.

 TfL invited expressions of interest for a total of 39 four-car EMUs in April 2014, with 30 required for the Lea Valley Lines, eight for the Gospel Oak to Barking line, and one for the Romford–Upminster line - all of which have replaced Class 315 and Class 317 trains dating from the 1980s, and Class 172 trains dating from 2010.
 Since then the planned procurement was increased to 45 four-car EMUs, with the additional six units intended for the Watford DC Line.
 The intention is that the five-car trains currently used on the Watford DC line will be cascaded back to the North London line and East London Lines to allow for strengthened services.
 TfL issued an Invitation to Tender (ITT) in early 2015.

 Contract award and construction

 In July 2015, TfL announced that it had placed a £260m order for 45 four-car Bombardier Aventra EMUs, with an option for 24 more four-car units plus further options to extend some or all units including option units to five cars.
-These are similar to the Class 345 and Class 720 trains that are currently used on the Elizabeth line and Greater Anglia services.
+These are similar to the and trains used on the Elizabeth line, c2c and Greater Anglia services.

 The units were delivered in two subclasses; an AC-only version – subclass /1 – for use on the Lea Valley lines and Romford–Upminster services, and a dual-voltage version – subclass /2 – for the Watford DC and Gospel Oak to Barking line services.
 These carry pantographs on their PMS(W) vehicles and are maintained at Willesden TMD, while the subclass /1 units are maintained at Ilford EMU Depot.
 Both versions have all-longitudinal seating, after the plan to fit some transverse seats to the AC units was dropped.